zhipeng93/Embedding_framework/README.md

     1. the input are embedding vectors of embedding methods, like deepwalk, LINE, node2vec, APP, etc.
     2. the methods for single pair similarity computation is fast, like co-citation, etc.
     3. the methods for single pair similarity computation is hard, but the topk similar nodes are easy to compute.
 These only support Node Recommendation task.

+# Note to myself:
+Do not give up on your work.
+It will find a conference anyway.